-A plastic surgeon at the New York University Langone Medical Center
+A plastic surgeon from New York University did the surgery in August

 Hardison held his breath and jumped out a window.